codingjoe/django-vies/README.rst

         vat = VATINField(validators=[VATINValidator(verify=True, validate=True)])

 ``validate=True`` will tell the validator to validate against the VIES API.
-``verify`` is enabled on by default and will only verify that the VATIN matches the countries specifications.
+``verify`` is enabled on by default and will only verify that the VATIN matches the country's specifications.

 It is recommended to perform VIES API validation inside an asynchronous task.